What does git checkout origin do?

 The answer

-is a remote branch, so checking it out results in a detachedHEAD
+origingets resolved into the default branch, i.e.origin/master;origin/masteris a remote branch, so checking it out results in a detachedHEADthat points at the commit that’s at the tip oforigin/master.

 To achieve what you actually wanted, tell Git to create a branch named